xiongrxchn/IntelBri.github.io/progress_report_1.md

 #### SW-420 vibration sensor test results

-The working volatage of vibration sensor is 3.3V-5V and this project use the 3.3V as power supply.When there is no vibration,it output low level voltage and the light signal turns on;When there is any vibration, it output high-level voltage and the light signal turns off.
+The working volatage of vibration sensor is 3.3V-5V and this project use the 3.3V as power supply.
+When there is no vibration, it output low level voltage and the light signal turns on; When there is any vibration, it output high-level voltage and the light signal turns off.

 ![image](https://github.com/xiongrxchn/IntelBri.github.io/blob/gh-pages/Images/sw40.png)